 Unfortunately, most non-Orthodox Jews and non-Jews have a very negative perception of Orthodox Jews and Judaism.
 When they think of Orthodoxy, words like backwards, repressed, outdated, sexist, and anti-scientific often come to mind.
 Scandals that reinforce these misconceptions hit the papers all too often.
 Popular movies, books, and TV shows repeat negative stereotypes about religious Jewish people and their lifestyles.
 (The hole in the sheet, anyone?)

-This is the battle that Jew in the City has been fighting since 2007.
+This is the battle that Jew in the City, a 501(c)3, has been fighting since 2007.
 Our mission?
 To break down stereotypes about religious Jews and offer a humorous, meaningful look into Orthodox Judaism.
 Jew in the City is reshaping the way society views Orthodox Jews and Judaism through social media, corporate cultural diversity training seminars, lectures, and consulting services.
 The JITC team publicizes the message that Orthodox Jews can be funny, approachable, educated, pro-women and open-minded—and that Orthodox Judaism links the Jewish people to a deep and beautiful heritage that is just as relevant today as it ever was.

 To read about the impact Jew in the City is having on our readers, click here for our testimonials page.